 - When threatened, Cape buffalo are known to display remarkable bravery, defending themselves and their herd members against lions, crocodiles, and other predators.

-- Interestingly, Cape buffalo have a unique behavior known as “mobbing,” where they collectively attack and chase away potential threats, even including lions.
+- Interestingly, Cape buffalo have a unique behaviour known as “mobbing,” where they collectively attack and chase away potential threats, even including lions.

 African Leopards look like beautiful big cats (and they even purr!), but don’t be deceived, they can kill prey that are larger than themselves!
 Their eye-catching circles are called ‘rosettes’, once again providing good camouflage.
 However, what is dangerous about these animals is that they hide in trees to survey their territory, can charge at speeds of over 35 mph and are very agile on their feet.
 They tend to be more difficult to spot, being nocturnal animals and hiding away from predators.

-The elusive and enigmatic leopard, with its stealth and captivating beauty, is a true testament to nature’s artistry.
+With its stealth and captivating beauty, the elusive and enigmatic leopard is a true testament to nature’s artistry.
 South Luangwa National Park in Zambia, Kruger National Park in South Africa, and Maasai Mara Reserve in Kenya are renowned for their leopard populations.
 Leopards are primarily solitary and nocturnal, so embarking on game drives or guided walks during the early morning or late afternoon presents the best chances of spotting these elusive felines as they emerge from their daytime hideouts.

 Facts about the Leopard